BrendahKiragu/flask-week-2-code-challenge/README.md

     ```

 ### d.
 POST /appearances
 - http://127.0.0.1:5555/appearances Creates a new appearance for a guest on an episode.
-To test POST request on this endpoint, use this example request body:
+To test the 'POST' request on this endpoint, use this example request body:
     ```json
     {
       "rating": 5,